 Variable Water Flow System

-Then, since HVAC systems for medical facilities are usually integrate groups of units, a system control is usually necessary.
-Daikin Intelligent Chiller Manager (iCM) helps optimizing units operations, allowing them to reach their goal with minimum effort, both in terms of energy consumption and mechanically.
+Then, since HVAC systems for medical facilities are usually integrated groups of units, a system control is usually necessary.
+Daikin Intelligent Chiller Manager (iCM) helps optimise units operations, allowing them to reach their goal with minimum effort, both in terms of energy consumption and mechanically.

 4 - Preventive maintenance and reliability